mostafa-aboelnaga/Resizing-an-Image-using-Replication-of-Pixels/README.md

 # Resizing an Image using Replication of Pixels
- A matlab script/code written for a quick quiz I had in my university
+ A matlab script/code written for a quick quiz I had in my university, where we were asked to resize an image by replicating pixels.